abdalaosama/EgyptFWD_storefront_backend_project/README.md

 - make sure that postgres database server is up and running
 - go into the the project directory.
 - run `npm run start` in the terminal

+## to test the project
+Please use the following
+`npm run test`
+## Used Technologies
+the application makes use of the following libraries:
+- Postgres for the database
+- Node/Express for the application logic
+- dotenv from npm for managing environment variables
+- db-migrate from npm for migrations
+- jsonwebtoken from npm for working with JWTs
+- jasmine from npm for testing

 ## Steps of Completion
 - Determined the RESTful route for each endpoint listed.
 Added the RESTful route and HTTP verb to the document so that the frontend developer can begin to build their fetch requests.
 [Look at API ENDPOINTS in REQUIREMENTS.md File]